janostgren/url-xi/README.md

   -xh, --xheaders <headers>         extra headers (default: "{}") -u, --url <url>                   base url
-  -d, --debug                       output extra debugging -po, --parse_only                 parse json only.
+  -d, --debug                       output extra debugging -nd, --nodata                     No response data in in report -po, --parse_only                 parse json only.
 No not run -rn, --result_name <result_name>  name of the result -s, --server                      start as server